softwaremistri/smseourl/README.md

 This is Prestashop SEO Friendly URL Module.
 This module is compatiable with prestashop 1.6.X.X to prestashop 1.7.X.X version.

+# No Core Change ( without any override )

+This module has not use any override system.
+This module don't change any core prestashop files That why its very easy to use.

 # Installation / Usage

 Prestashop default modules installation system.

 # Support